Subhashchandra-Birajdar/Weather-Web-App/README.md

 # Weather App Project

 ## Project Overview
-This project has been cloned into the specified path.
+Weather updates based on city
 It utilizes the following technologies:

 ### Tools and Technologies Used
 1. HTML